 These days, a lot of people on antidepressants are taking SSRI's (Selective Serotonin Re-uptake Inhibitors), such as Zoloft, Celexa, Lexapro, Prozac or Paxil.
 Cymbalta (an SSNRI) is a newer member of this family that contains norepinephrine, and alleviates physical pain that can accompany depression.
 Cymbalta seems well tolerated by some people who've had difficulty with other SSRI's, or found them to be less than effective.

 A few of these meds (Celexa, Lexapro, Paxil) are formulated to target additional symptoms, like anxiety/panic and obsessive-compulsive tendencies.
-Paxyl is very hard to tolerate for most.
+Paxyl is very hard to tolerate for many, due to its tendency to make patients very drowsy.
 Each SSRI has slightly different properties, so it might take a little experimenting to find out which is most effective for you.
-While a psychopharmacologist or psychiatrist can send you home with drug samples, your general practitioner/GP isn't likely to have these on hand~ and he/she is seldom trained to prescribe psychotropic drugs or diagnose you properly!
+While a psychopharmacologist or psychiatrist may send you home with drug samples, your general practitioner/GP isn't likely to have these on hand~ and he/she is seldom trained to prescribe psychotropic drugs or diagnose you properly!
 This means, you could end up with a cabinet full of costly prescriptions you can't use, which isn't just a nuisance--it deters your ability to recover.
 Drug manufacturers have cut back on free samples to Dr.'s since the inception of this article.
 What a bummer... sorry 'bout that!

 Along these lines, I've seen many instances where folks are over-medicated (taking several drugs simultaneously that can counteract each other, and/or be superfluous)!
 This issue is frighteningly common among doctors who lack experience, or who are under-educated in the realm of psychopharmacology; too often, they'll prescribe additional meds to relieve a patient's unpleasant side-effects on a drug, rather than switching him or her to a different one.
 I personally believe that in the world of drug therapy, less is usually more.
 A medication that's designed to target several of your symptoms, is healthier (and more economical) than taking several that haphazardly address each one.
 Add to this, various antidepressants like Effexor may be tolerated at lower doses, but lethargy/fatigue, intense sweating and other uncomfortable side-effects can manifest as dosage escalates.
 Increased intake problems can also occur with certain mood stabilizers (like Lamictal), used to treat Bipolar symptoms.

 Drowsiness or tiredness can easily be experienced if your doctor has started you on an elevated dose of your antidepressant.
-The initial dosage on your SSRI should never be higher than 10 mg., to see how your chemistry handles that drug.
+In my view, the initial dosage on your SSRI should never be higher than 10 mg., to see how your body chemistry handles that drug.
 Combating fatigue on these drugs is addressed very shortly, but if your beginning dose is too high, you will feel like a zombie--no matter what time of day you're taking it!
 Keep scrolling down, for more on SSRI fatigue!

 Your psychiatrist may send you home with pharmaceutical sample packs that increase your daily dosage exponentially--which means that your body must immediately adapt to twice the amount of this medication in your system.
 Using a tablet cutter can help increase your dose more gradually, and save you from having to deal with any unpleasant side effects, as you adjust to a higher intake (make sure your doctor sanctions this).
 You should not try this with capsules, but your prescription might be available in more moderated doses, which will help you adapt to these changes more comfortably.